This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-A preliminary solution was provided in boost/pfr.
-Its author, Antony Polukhin, gave detailed introductions at CppCon2016 and CppCon2018.
-However, the author used C++14/17
+A preliminary solution has already been provided in boost/pfr.
+Its author, Antony Polukhin, gave a detailed introduction to this at CppCon2016 and CppCon2018.
+However, the version used by the author was C++14/17, and the code was quite obscure and difficult to understand.
+After I rewrote it using C++20, readability improved significantly.

-type that supports conversion to any type.
-Essentially, we just need to template the type conversion function.
+First, in C++, we can write an Any type, which supports conversion to any type.
+Essentially, you just need to write its type conversion function as a template function.

 };